 "Prêt-à-porter Hong Kong Collection 2020"

 We have given our rulers power over us.
 Who are they?
 These are the invisible string pullers and their puppets in the spotlight.
-From the kings Mansa Musa and Croesus to the bankers of the Vatican, The East India Company, HSBC, the industry magnates in the past to Apple, Google, Facebook and others who live from our buying behaviour purchasing power and information.
+From the kings Mansa Musa and Croesus to the bankers of the Vatican, The East India Company, HSBC, the industry magnates in the past to Amazon, Apple, Google, Facebook and others who live from our buying behaviour purchasing power and information.
 Who are we?
 We are all those who keep this principle alive.
 Now we are paying a high price for it!

 The genesis of this work

 The century of humiliation (Chinese: 百年耻辱), started with the First Opium War in 1839 led by the British Empire, US, and others.
 The goal was to open up the huge Chinese market and become the dominant force in East Asia.
 Large parts of the population were made dependent on British opium from India, which had a devastating effect on culture and the stability of China.
 Currently, It is interesting that the new world power China has not only opened up the West as a market but is also the largest producer of synthetic drugs and has been flooding the West for several years, poisoning parts of the population.
 The story repeats itself in an ironic way.
 Although that is comprehensible to everyone today, the chief populist of the US continues to provoke and humiliate China and their leader.
 He likes to play the game because he thinks that he is sitting on the longer lever.
 Instead of comparing their wimps, they should seek consensus for the people they claim to represent.